austinorth/austinorth.com/resume.md

 #### **Manager, Site Reliability Engineering**
 January 2021 – Present
-- Managing a team of 4 SREs and 1 Infrastructure Engineer.
+- Managing a team of 4 SREs and 2 Infrastructure Engineers.
-- Hired and onboarded 2 of the SREs.
+- Hired and onboarded all team members.
 - Also serving as project manager for the team due to its small size.
 - Roadmapped and helped coordinate the rollout of FluxCD and Grafana Cloud.